Esperance, Western Australia

-Esperance (Kepa Kurl) is a town in the Goldfields–Esperance region of Western Australia, on the Southern Ocean coastline approximately 720 km east-southeast of the state capital, Perth and 391 km south of Kalgoorlie.
+Esperance (Kepa Kurl (/kɛp.pɑː kɜːrl/ Kep-pa-_-Kurl)) is a town in the Goldfields–Esperance region of Western Australia, on the southern coastline approximately 720 km east-southeast of the state capital, Perth and 391 km south of Kalgoorlie.

 The urban population of Esperance was 12,003 at June 2018.
 Its major industries are tourism, agriculture, and fishing.